squid-cache/squid-cache.github.io/SquidFaq/SquidAcl.rst

 acl YOU src 10.0.0.2
 http_access allow ME YOU
 }}}
-In order for the request to be allowed, it must match the "ME" acl AND the "YOU" acl.
+In order for the request to be allowed, it must match the "ME" SquidConf:acl AND the "YOU" SquidConf:acl.
 This is impossible because any IP address could only match one or the other.
 This should instead be rewritten as:

 {{{
 acl ME src 10.0.0.1